laurentyson85/scientific-foodie/README.md

 <!-- ![Short Cocktail Recipes](https://user-images.githubusercontent.com/102639873/177058846-36bdb738-11eb-49dd-b89b-d4e399e5b043.gif) -->

 ## Description
-Welcome to the database that shares scientific information about fruits, vegatables, grains, gourds, and more!
+Welcome to the database that shares scientific information about fruits, vegetables, grains, gourds, and more!
 I built this React application because I love food and nerdy, fun facts.

 <!-- [Check out this two-minute video walkthrough of my app](https://youtu.be/APgdl-WwKyM) and [my blog post](https://dev.to/laurentyson85/utilizing-a-nested-get-request-3dj9) about the project; in the blog, I delve into some cool features! -->